 - TypeFocus- Complete interest inventory to help you understand yourself

 - Living/Learning Communities for Undeclared Students – Consider choosing the living learning community for undeclared majors at Barlow residence hall.

-- Move-In Weekend - meet the Deans and advisors from University College
+- Move-In Weekend - meet the Deans and advisors from University College for Academic Success

 - Live with other students exploring their major